 Here are some vintage pictures of how nautical colors and sailor inspired designs have played a part in fashion from the 1920s to 1950s, followed by a few outfit ideas to get you ready for spring, summer, or a themed cruise vacation.

 1920s Sailor Clothing

-One of the most popular women’s sport clothes of the 1920s was the Middy top.
+One of the most popular women’s sport clothes / casual outfits of the 1920s was the Middy top and skirt.
 It was a style directly copied from men’s official sailor uniforms, but fitted for women.
 A loose white or blue pullover shirt with a blue red or neck tie scarf and distinctive sailor flap made up this new style for women (although little children had been wearing it for many years prior).

 As the roaring twenties danced on, white, blue, and red separates were mixed together for nautical inspired spring fashions.
 Sweaters and jackets layered over a white dress or skirt was the easiest mix.
 A blue or red scarf, hat and belt added even more variety.
 The color combination made the nautical look and it hasn’t left fashion since.

 Sailor dresses were blue or white with a “sailor necktie” looses knotted.
 Many came with a matching belt or sash placed low around the hips.
 See some summer dresses for sale here.